dveeden/modern-sql-in-mysql/index.md

 This is all very useful, but none of these follow the SQL/MED (Management of External Data) standard syntax.

+## Documentation about standards

+To update the documentation about standards support: [Bug #75954](https://bugs.mysql.com/bug.php?id=75954)

 ## Other standards

 The *SQL/JSON* standard is being created.
 Some info is available here: